United States Medical Licensing Examination (Step One)

 Example topic: Immune System

-A 45-year-old woman presents to the clinic with a 6-month history of joint pain, morning stiffness, and fatigue.
-She has been diagnosed with rheumatoid arthritis.
-Her symptoms have not been adequately controlled with nonsteroidal anti-inflammatory drugs (NSAIDs) and low-dose prednisone.
-Laboratory tests reveal elevated levels of rheumatoid factor and anti-cyclic citrullinated peptide (anti-CCP) antibodies.
-Given her inadequate response to initial treatment, which of the following drugs would be the most appropriate next step in her management?
+A 45-year-old woman visits the clinic due to experiencing joint pain, morning stiffness, and fatigue for the past 6 months.
+She has been diagnosed with rheumatoid arthritis, and her current symptoms are not sufficiently managed by nonsteroidal anti-inflammatory drugs (NSAIDs) and low-dose prednisone.
+Laboratory tests indicate high levels of rheumatoid factor and anti-cyclic citrullinated peptide (anti-CCP) antibodies.
+What would be the most appropriate drug to add to her management given the inadequate response to the initial treatment?

 1.